darwinproject/darwin3/doc/phys_pkgs/darwin_carbon.rst

 are computed following to Munhoven (2013) :cite:`munhoven:13`, otherwise according to Follows et al. (2006) :cite:`follows:06`.
-In this case, :varlink:`DARWIN_TOTALPHSCALE` can be defined to ensure all computations consistently use the total pH scale.  :varlink:`DARWIN_ALLOW_RADI` activates the RADI sediment model following :cite:`sulpis:22`.
+In this case, :varlink:`DARWIN_TOTALPHSCALE` can be defined to ensure all computations consistently use the total pH scale.  :varlink:`DARWIN_ALLOW_RADIv1` activates version 1 of the RADI sediment model following :cite:`sulpis:22`.
+Version 2 is activated by :varlink:`DARWIN_ALLOW_RADIv2`.

 The run-time parameter :varlink:`selectPHsolver` decides which pH solver to use: